Phone: (678) 519-8114

-Charles Aguilar has been married for seventeen years to Tara Aguilar and has three teenage kids, Benjamin, Maria, and Evalyn.
-After twenty-two years of service, his goal is to continue to serve our great nation in a manner that assist in the development of our youth and continue to be a role model for his family, friends, young Marines, and students.
+Charles Aguilar has been married for eighteen years to Tara Aguilar and has three teenage children: Benjamin, Maria, and Evalyn.
+After twenty-three years of service, his goal is to continue to serve our great nation in a manner that assists in the development of our youth and continue to be a role model for his family, friends, young Marines, and students.

 Degrees and Certifications: